EastSideKenny/CallLogger/README.md

 > A simple app to log calls / take notes

 ```
-Log your calls / take notes in an easy way
+Log calls / take notes in an easy way
 Save your day in JSON format
 Load your saved days back in to look up / correct calls
 ```